-- Type II variation application submitted to the EMA for daratumumab in combination with bortezomib, thalidomide and dexamethasone as treatment for newly diagnosed patients with multiple myeloma who are candidates for autologous stem cell transplant - Submission based on data from Phase III CASSIOPEIA study
+- DARZALEX (daratumumab) approved by U.S. FDA in combination with bortezomib, thalidomide (an immunomodulatory agent) and dexamethasone as treatment for patients newly diagnosed with multiple myeloma who are eligible for autologous stem cell transplant - Approval based on Phase III CASSIOPEIA study

+Copenhagen, Denmark; September 26, 2019 - Genmab A/S (Nasdaq: GMAB) announced today that the U.S. Food and Drug Administration (U.S. FDA) has approved the use of DARZALEX® (daratumumab) in combination with bortezomib, thalidomide and dexamethasone (VTd) as treatment for patients newly diagnosed with multiple myeloma who are eligible for autologous stem cell transplant (ASCT).
+The supplemental Biologics License Application (sBLA) for this indication was submitted by Genmab's licensing partner, Janssen Biotech, Inc. (Janssen) in March 2019.
+The U.S. FDA subsequently granted priority review to the sBLA, with a Prescription Drug User Fee Act (PDUFA) target date of September 26, 2019.
+In August 2012, Genmab granted Janssen Biotech, Inc. an exclusive worldwide license to develop, manufacture and commercialize daratumumab.

-Copenhagen, Denmark; March 27, 2019 - Genmab A/S (Nasdaq Copenhagen: GEN) announced today that Janssen Pharmaceutica NV (Janssen) has submitted a Type II variation application to the European Medicines Agency (EMA).
-This application seeks to broaden the existing marketing authorization for daratumumab (DARZALEX®) to include use in combination with bortezomib, thalidomide and dexamethasone (VTD) as treatment for newly diagnosed patients with multiple myeloma who are candidates for autologous stem cell transplant (ASCT).
-The submission is based on data from the Phase III CASSIOPEIA study of daratumumab in combination with VTD as frontline treatment for patients with multiple myeloma who are candidates for ASCT.
-The study is sponsored by the French Intergroupe Francophone du Myelome (IFM) in collaboration with the Dutch-Belgian Cooperative Trial Group for Hematology Oncology (HOVON) and Janssen R&D, LLC.
+The approval was based on data from part one of the Phase III CASSIOPEIA study of daratumumab in combination with VTd as treatment for patients newly diagnosed with multiple myeloma who are candidates for ASCT.
+The study is sponsored by the French Intergroupe Francophone du Myelome (IFM) in collaboration with the Dutch-Belgian Cooperative Trial Group for Hematology Oncology (HOVON) and Janssen.